-- Arctic temperatures are rising more rapidly than the global annual average, driving snow and ice melting and shrinking polar ice sheet coverage.
-This contributes to the increase of sea-level rise and freshwater intake, influencing circulation patterns, exchange rates and nutrient supply, directly impacting marine primary production and higher trophic levels (IPCC, 2022a).
-Between 1972 and 2021, the Greenland ice sheet lost a total of 5,362 ± 527Gt of ice, contributing 14.9 ± 1.5mm to global average sea-level rise (C3S, 2023a). - More intense and frequent extreme events are occurring than in the past, associated with climate change and sea ice loss (Overland, 2022). - Acidification is more pronounced than in other oceans due to gases' increased solubility at lower seawater temperatures. - Human exploitation has intensified due to increased accessibility.
+- Arctic temperatures are rising more rapidly than the global annual average, driving snow and ice melting, and shrinking polar ice sheet coverage.
+This contributes to the increase of sea level rise and freshwater intake, influencing circulation patterns, exchange rates and nutrient supply, with direct impacts on marine primary production and on higher trophic levels (IPCC, 2022b).
+Between 1972 and 2021, the Greenland ice sheet lost a total of 5,362 ± 527 gigatonnes of ice, contributing 14.9 ± 1.5 mm to global average sea level rise (C3S, 2023a); - More intense and frequent extreme events are occurring than in the past.
+This is associated with climate change and sea-ice loss (Overland, 2022);

+- Acidification is more pronounced than in other oceans due to gases' increased solubility at lower seawater temperatures; - Human exploitation has intensified due to increased accessibility.
 Ship traffic grew by 25% during 2013-2019, exposing polar systems to increasing risks from oil spills.
-This has repercussions for biodiversity, fisheries and local foods and livelihoods for indigenous Arctic communities (Melia et al., 2016). - Additional NCIDs are land-sea and long-range atmospheric and oceanic pollution; riverine nutrient inputs and erosion; commercial fisheries and emissions from resource exploitation, including mining, minerals, oil and gas extraction.
+This has repercussions for biodiversity, fisheries, and local foods and livelihoods for indigenous Arctic communities (Melia et al., 2016); - Additional non-climatic impact drivers are land-sea and long-range atmospheric and oceanic pollution; riverine nutrient inputs and erosion; commercial fisheries and emissions from resource exploitation, including mining, minerals, oil and gas extraction.

-- Arctic sea ice area in 2010-2019 decreased by two million km2 in summer, compared with 1979-1988 data. - Increased growth rates at higher temperatures and sea ice decline have resulted in primary production increasing by 40-60%, with cascading effects on polar food web structure and function, biodiversity and fisheries (IPCC, 2022a).
-This results in additional benefits for fisheries in the Atlantic-Arctic subregion. - Sea warming, sea ice retreat and decreased salinity have led to range contractions (i.e. when the distribution of a species becomes more limited over time) of Arctic marine and ice-associated species, due to northward shifts of temperate pelagic and benthic species.
-This provides new opportunities for invasive species (IPCC, 2022a).

-- Acidification is affecting polar marine species.
-This reduces the survival capabilities of sensitive species and early stages of zooplankton and larval fish and decreases the calcification rates of some shell-forming organisms. - Behavioural, physiological and distributional changes are observed in marine mammals and birds in response to altered ecological interactions and habitat degradation (IPBES, 2018b).
+- Arctic sea ice area in 2010-2019 decreased by 2 million km in summer, compared with 1979-1988 data; - Increased growth rates at higher temperatures and sea ice decline have resulted in primary production increasing by 40-60%, with cascading effects on polar food web structure and function, biodiversity and fisheries (IPCC, 2022b).
+This results in additional benefits for fisheries in the Atlantic-Arctic subregion; - Sea warming, sea ice retreat and decreased salinity have led to range contractions (i.e. when the distribution of a species becomes more limited over time) of Arctic marine and ice-associated species, due to northward shifts of temperate pelagic and benthic species.
+This provides new opportunities for invasive species (IPCC, 2022b); - Acidification is affecting polar marine species.
+This reduces the survival capabilities of sensitive species and early stages of zooplankton and larval fishes, and decreases the calcification rates of some shell-forming organisms; - Behavioural, physiological and distributional changes are observed in marine mammals and birds in response to altered ecological interactions and habitat degradation (Rounsevell et al., 2018).

-- The Arctic Ocean is predicted to become free of sea ice (i.e. less than 1 million km2 coverage) during the seasonal sea ice minimum (summer) before 2050 (IPCC, 2022a). - Higher light availability and changes in deep mixing are projected to expand primary productivity.
+- The Arctic Ocean is predicted to become free of sea ice (i.e. less than 1 million km coverage) during the seasonal sea ice minimum (summer) before 2050 (IPCC, 2022b); - Higher light availability and changes in deep mixing are projected to expand primary productivity.
 By 2100, this will lead to an increase in phytoplankton biomass of almost 20% for the SSP1-2.6 scenario and 30-40% for the SSP5-8.5 scenario.
 Phytoplankton richness will also increase by up to 30% (Henson et al., 2021).
-These changes will have consequences for the potential fisheries catches. - Surface pH will decrease by 0.1-0.6 units by 2100 (IPCC, 2022a).
-Polar organisms' sensitivity to acidification may grow with increasing light levels due to the loss of sea ice and temperature stress or increased heterotrophic bacterial productivity. - Mid-term projections indicate virtually no shoreline retreat under the RCP4.5 scenario; under RCP8.5, a retreat of around 40m is expected.
+These changes will have consequences for the potential fisheries catches; - Surface pH will decrease by 0.1-0.6 units by 2100 (IPCC, 2022b).
+Polar organisms' sensitivity to acidification may grow with increasing light levels due to the loss of sea ice and temperature stress, or increased heterotrophic bacterial productivity; - Mid-term projections indicate virtually no shoreline retreat under the RCP4.5 scenario; under RCP8.5, a retreat of around 40 m is expected.